explodinglabs/iko/README.md

 create schema api;
 ```

-Three files were generated – a deploy script, a revert script and a verify
+Three sql scripts were generated – to deploy, revert and verify the change.
-script.
 The change was added to `sqitch.plan`.
 Lastly, the deploy script is
 printed for you to review.

 > 📖 See the [full list of Iko commands](/COMMANDS.md).